 Second Division (3): 1923-24, 1963-64, 1989-90

 Leeds won their first major trophy in the 1923-24 season when they were crowned champions of the Second Division.
-This success led to their first-ever promotion to the First Division – where they would establish themselves as a top-flight team for decades to come.
+This success led to their first-ever promotion to the First Division, where they would establish themselves as a top-flight team for decades to come.

-They later won the second division two more times, including the 1963-64 and the 1989-90 seasons.
+They later won the old Second Division two more times in the 1963-64 and 1989-90 seasons.

 First Division (3): 1968-69, 1973-74, 1991-92